-- Wastewater signal in the region has decreased over the last four weeks. - Compared with last week, the signal has remained level across the region.
-However, the signal decreased at Dolgellau and Machynlleth. - No indicators were triggered during the last reporting period. - There were no sampling issues in the last reporting period.
+- Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
+However, the overall signal change in that period is an increase. - Compared with last week, the signal has increased across the region. - No indicators were triggered during the last reporting period. - There were no sampling issues in the last reporting period.